Its-Shiivam22/AWS-Serverless-Expense-Tracker-Application/README.md

 <h4 align="center"> 📌 Click on the image above to watch the full demo on YouTube. </h4>

 ### 🔍 What this demo shows:
+This demo provides a complete walkthrough of the ExpenseTrack application and demonstrates how a fully serverless expense management solution can be built on AWS.
+The video showcases the user authentication process using Amazon Cognito, including secure login through the Cognito Hosted UI and JWT-based authorization for accessing protected resources.
+It highlights the core functionalities of the application, such as adding new expenses, managing custom expense categories, viewing expense records, and deleting existing expenses.
+The demonstration also shows how user data is securely isolated so that each user can only access their own records.
+In addition, the video illustrates the integration between Amazon API Gateway, AWS Lambda, and Amazon DynamoDB, demonstrating how requests are processed through a serverless backend architecture.
+Finally, it presents the frontend application hosted on Amazon S3 and delivered securely through Amazon CloudFront, providing an end-to-end overview of the complete ExpenseTrack workflow from authentication to expense management.

 ## ScreenShots